SajibTalukder2k16/SajibTalukder2k16/README.md

 ## 🚀 About Me

-I'm a passionate researcher and developer with a strong foundation in Computer Science and Engineering, as well as Transportation Engineering.
+I'm a passionate researcher and engineer with a strong foundation in Computer Science and Engineering, as well as Transportation Engineering.
 I love exploring new technologies, solving complex problems, and contributing to innovative projects that make a difference.

 - 🔬 **Research Focus**: Security, ITS, V2X, Transportation,  Cyber Physical Systems, Computer Vision, Cryptography, Programming
 - 💻 **Development**: Full-stack development, algorithms, and data structures